 - Estimated cost to recover and rebury the bodies of about 300 Australian and British soldiers at Fromelles, northern France, funded by the Australian government.

 - Price to construct a new Commonwealth war cemetery at Fromelles.
 Australia shares this cost equally with Britain.

 John Danalis grew up with a First Nations skull sitting on the mantelpiece of his family's home.
 This is the story of the journey he undertakes when he decides to return the skull to its traditional owners.

 Part history, part detective story, part cultural discovery and emotional journey, this is a book for young and old, showing the transformative and healing power of true reconciliation.
 Read more

 Human Remains tells the scandalous story of how medical men obtained the corpses upon which they worked before the use of human remains was regulated.

-Not only convicted murderers, but also Aborigines and the unfortunate poor who died in hospital were routinely turned over to the surgeons.
+Not only convicted murderers, but also First Nations people and the unfortunate poor who died in hospital were routinely turned over to the surgeons.

-London, 1868: visiting Australian Aboriginal cricketer Charles Rose has died in Guy's Hospital.
+London, 1868: visiting Australian First Nations cricketer Charles Rose has died in Guy's Hospital.
 What happened next is shrouded in mystery.
 The only certainty is that – like many others – Charles Rose's body did not go directly to a grave.

 Possessing The Dead explores the disturbing history of the cadaver trade in Scotland, England and Australia, where laws once gave certain officials possession of the dead, and no corpse lying in a workhouse, hospital, asylum or gaol was entirely safe from interference.